BrainObjects/BrainObjectDocs/00-Building_Blocks.md

      - a GUI app to browse data sources
      - and to define object to storage mappings

-(!)
-NOTE: BrainObjects is NOT trying to be a rewrite of WebObjects.
+> **NOTE:** BrainObjects is NOT trying to be a rewrite of WebObjects.
 But there are lesses we did learn from this "ancient" web framework.

 ## Continue reading ...